08-04-2017, 06:20 PM

 I planned a sequence of operations that seemed sensible, progressing through the various machining processes.
 The yo-yo hubs are flimsy and might deflect somewhat under turning or boring pressures.
 This requires sharp HSS tooling – carbide isn’t a good choice.

-high spindle speeds caused the O.D. of the aluminum hubs to centrifugally expand enough to affect the diameter dimensions.
+During this project, I found that high spindle speeds caused the O.D. of the aluminum hubs to centrifugally expand enough to affect the diameter dimensions.
 For example: without moving the cutting tool location and changing the spindle RPM from 400 to 950 produced a measured difference in the turned diameter of almost .001.

 This wasn't due to a "spring" cut, it was definitely caused by centrifugal expansion of the perimeter of the workpiece due to the flexible cross section.

-his wouldn't normally be a problem but it CAN be for precise work.
+Even for flimsy structures, this wouldn't normally be a problem but it CAN be for precise work.
 A lesson for me was that we frequently change spindle speeds when transitioning from roughing to finish cuts - sometimes increasing RPM for the finish cut.
 This could affect accuracy in irregularly-shaped workpieces with thin cross-sections.

 The finished diameter of the aluminum hub was fairly critical because it needed to accommodate a shrink fit with the rim.
 Keeping this in mind, had I spun up the spindle for the final cut (after roughing at a low RPM), the expansion of the O.D. may have resulted in the finish diameter being SMALLER than the design value.